Temperaments - the raw materials we are born with

 Click here to download the podcast 'Introduction to understanding'

 We are born with our temperaments and cannot swap them; however we can understand the temperaments we have and use them to the full.
 An understanding of our different temperaments and how they interact within us helps us to understand the way we think and feel and makes sense of many of the dilemmas and contradictory emotions we all experience.
-To explore the way our temperaments interact within us in more detail click here.
+To explore the way our temperaments interact within us and the different temperament combinations in more detail click here.

 A few helpful points to remember